Obama calls North Korea nuclear test "provocative act"

-Obama was expected to mention North Korea in his State of the Union speech Tuesday night, but the president would not give any hints about the content.

-“We’ll find out everything I’ve got to say tonight,” he told reporters who gathered to watch him walk from the Oval Office around the Rose Garden at midday.

-Just hours before the 9 p.m.
-EST address, a televised speech viewed by millions of Americans that lays out his priorities for the coming year, Obama was occupied with the fallout from the third North Korean nuclear test.
+North Korea’s third nuclear test came less than 24 hours before Obama’s annual State of the Union address, a televised speech viewed by millions of Americans that lays out his priorities for the coming year.

-Obama spoke with South Korean President Lee Myung-bak and they agreed to cooperate to address North Korea’s nuclear program.

-“They agreed to work closely together, including at the United Nations Security Council, to seek a range of measures aimed at impeding North Korea’s nuclear and ballistic missile programs and reducing the risk of proliferation,” the White House said in a statement.

-U.S. intelligence agencies were analyzing the event and found that North Korea probably conducted an underground nuclear explosion with a yield of “approximately several kilotons,” the Office of the Director of National Intelligence said in a statement.
+U.S. intelligence agencies were analyzing the event and had found that North Korea probably conducted an underground nuclear explosion with a yield of “approximately several kilotons,” the Office of the Director of National Intelligence said in a statement that called it a “declared nuclear test.”

-North Korea had advised the U.S. State Department of its intention to test a nuclear device prior to Tuesday’s underground explosion but had not said when it would conduct the test, State Department spokeswoman Victoria Nuland said.

-She said the notice came through the “usual channel” but declined to say exactly when Washington received the notification.
-This usually refers to an office in New York where phone messages and faxes are exchanged between the two countries, which do not have diplomatic relations.
+“North Korea announced today that it conducted a third nuclear test.
+This is a highly provocative act that, following its December 12 ballistic missile launch, undermines regional stability,” Obama said, adding that the test violated United Nations and other international agreements.

 “The danger posed by North Korea’s threatening activities warrants further swift and credible action by the international community.
 The United States will also continue to take steps necessary to defend ourselves and our allies,” Obama said.